jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Pricing/Billing-Rules.md

 ## Free Quota

-Users of function services can enjoy a certain quota of free number of calls and free execution time per month.
+Users of function services can enjoy a certain quota of free number of invokes and free execution time per month.
 Billing will be deducted from the free quota, and the portion in excess of the free quota is charged according to actual usage.

 The free quota starts to reset at the beginning of each month and is emptied at the end of the month, not accumulated.
 Details of the free quota are shown in Table 1.